MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 1. [Add a website](/tools/multisafepay-control/add-website/#add-your-website-to-multisafepay-control) within your MultiSafepay test environment
 2. Access your [API key](/tools/multisafepay-control/add-website/#accessing-your-api-key) to establish a connection with MultiSafepay

 Before initiating an order, MultiSafepay checks the information contained in the request to ensure its validity.
-Please include as much information about the customer as possible to minimize the chance of errors occuring during the payment process.
+Please include as much information about the customer as possible to minimize the chance of errors occurring during the payment process.
 See our [Diagnosing Errors](/faq/errors-explained/diagnosing-errors/) guide for help addressing any issues during testing.

 To initiate an order: